- Annual subscription (rental model)

 Parties interested in reselling the Software, or providing services related to the Software, are encouraged to contact xTuple about a reseller or consultant arrangement, which would include a separate agreement and license.

 6. No Additional Services.
-Under the terms of this license, xTuple is not responsible for installing, supporting, maintaining, or updating the Software, for training you to install, use, support, maintain, update, or modify the Software, or for converting, entering, or verifying any data. xTuple and its authorized resellers provide maintenance, support, training, and consulting services for a fee under separate written agreements.
+Under the terms of this license, xTuple is not responsible for installing, supporting, maintaining, or updating the Software (except in the case of Software Maintenance as defined above), for training you to install, use, support, maintain, update, or modify the Software, or for converting, entering, or verifying any data. xTuple and its authorized partners provide installation, support, hosting, training, and consulting services for a fee under separate written agreements.

 7. Ownership. xTuple owns all right, title, interest, copyright, and patent rights in and to the original and all modified versions of the Software, including, without limitation, all Contributions made by you or any other party.
 To the extent that xTuple does not own your Contributions, you hereby transfer to xTuple all right, title, interest, copyright, and patent rights in and to your Contributions. xTuple reserves the right to sell or license for a fee the Software and any Contributions in connection with a license to use the Software and the Contributions in connection with support, maintenance, or consulting services.